-Variant Detection 2017: bringing you the very best in human genetics related to variant detection, sequencing, and interpretation
+Variant Detection 2020: bringing you the very best in human genetics related to variant detection, sequencing, and interpretation

-If you want to learn from and meet world class speakers who will present the very best in human genetics related to variant detection, sequencing, and interpretation then you cannot afford to miss this conference.
-You will learn about new genomic technologies, be updated on the BRCA Challenge, interpret variants and phenotype ontologies, and find out the latest advances in forensic genetics and pharmacogenomics.
-This is known as a friendly meeting, you will meet and network with colleagues from around the world at the many social opportunities provided throughout the conference.
-You will have a hands-on opportunity to learn or update your skills in Alamut and you will find out the latest technologies from PacBio, LGC, Agena Bioscience, BioNano Genomics, Sophia Genetics, 10x Genomics, Phenosystems and Saphetor.
+This is known as a friendly meeting, you will meet and network with colleagues from around the world at the social opportunities provided throughout the symposium.
+You will have hands-on opportunities to learn or update your skills and you will find out the latest technologies from leading genomics companies.

 Prof. Johan T. den Dunnen

 Who is the meeting for?